jreisinger/docs/notes/sec/basics.md

 * In many environments development and operations are prioritized over security.
 Until a security incident happens.
 * Security is a long term systematic process.
 * "Ensure your doors are locked sucurely before putting bars on your second-store windows!"
+* Split security into areas and define ownership for each area.

 # Goals